Gulzey/Search-Engine/README.md

 2. Replace the API key in `script.js` with your Brave Search API key
 3. Open `index.html` in your browser

-## Live Demo
-Visit the live demo at: [Your GitHub Pages URL will go here]

 ## Technologies Used
 - HTML5